 Mr. McShane began his career as a prosecutor in the Office of the Nassau County District Attorney where he specialized in the investigation and prosecution of public corruption.
 He later served as counsel to the New York State Commission on Government Integrity, a blue-ribbon commission created by the Governor of New York to investigate the roots of corruption in the institutions of government throughout the State.
 In that capacity, he designed and implemented investigative strategies and supervised the commission’s team of forensic auditors and investigators in broad-ranging investigations of government practices.

 Mr. McShane later served as Chief Counsel to a successor commission, the New York State Temporary Commission on Local Government Ethics.
-In that role, he supervised the Commission’s investigative and legal staff in a statewide audit of the procedures and practices of municipal government.
+In that role, he supervised the Commission’s investigative and legal staff in a statewide audit of the ethics procedures and practices of municipal government.
 He provided counsel and guidance to municipalities regarding the creation of codes of ethics crafted to eliminate corrupt practices and to strengthen public confidence in the integrity of government.